MarkBind/markbind/docs/userGuide/deployingTheSite.md

 1. Ensure that you have generated a [Github Personal Access Token with **repo** permissions](#generating-a-github-personal-access-token).
 1. Sign in to [Circle CI](https://circleci.com/) using your Github account.
-1. In the projects dashboard, click on the `Set Up Project` button beside the repo containing your Markbind site.
+1. In the projects dashboard, click on the `Set Up Project` button beside the repo containing your MarkBind site.

     <include src="screenshot.md" boilerplate var-alt="Set Up Project in Circle CI" var-file="circleCiSetUpProject.png" inline />